JonathanHalpern/mice-on-the-line/src/content/stories/charing-cross.md

 ![null](/img/charing-cross-cover.jpeg)

-Moments before, she had been standing in the hustle and bustle of Trafalgar Square when she had rushed over to a child feeding the pigeons underneath Nelson's Column and confiscated his bag of bread.
+Moments before, she had been standing in the hustle and bustle of Trafalgar Square when she rushed over to a child feeding the pigeons underneath Nelson's Column and confiscated his bag of bread.

 <!--break-->